Welcome to Year 2, I hope you have all had an half term break!

 Our star of the week is...

-Welcome back; I hope you’ve had an enjoyable summer break.
+Welcome back; I hope you’ve had an enjoyable half term!
 My name is Miss Vine, class teacher for Year Two Otters.
 Teaching the creative curriculum this half term will be Mrs Cameron, Mr Clarke along with myself.
 Mrs Thompson and Mrs Rhodes will also be supporting the learning of the children.

-This half term our topic is An Eye on London and is based around famous London landmarks and The Great Fire of London.
+This half term our topic is continuing to be An Eye on London and is based around famous London landmarks and The Great Fire of London.
 We will be looking at the events of The Great Fire and what caused it to spread so quickly.
-We will be looking at the stories of Paddington we will link our sentence level work to write our own instructions and stories.
+We will be continuing looking at the stories of Paddington we will link our sentence level work to write our stories and diary entries.

 Our sentence level work this half term in Literacy will be based around recapping full stops, capital letters and adjectives before focusing on extending our sentences with conjunctions and using commas.

-In maths this half term there will be a large focus on place value.
-We will be exploring and investigating what numbers are made up of and how many tens and ones there are in contrasting numbers up to 100.
+In maths this half term there will be a large focus on addition and subtraction.
+We will be exploring how we can use our number bond facts to 10 and 20 to help with our addition and subtraction equations.
+We will then move on to adding and subtracting two digit numbers.
 We will be counting initially in 2s,5s and 10s up to 100 before moving on to 3s later on in the year.
-We will also be looking at reading and writing numbers in words and digits up to 100.
+We will also be continuing to look at reading and writing numbers in words and digits up to 100.

 Bug Club is a new website which has been introduced throughout school for reading.
 Your child now has a login so that they can access a variety of books at home.
 There are quizzes at the end of the story to test their understanding and activities which can be completed as they are reading the story.